Andreea Iridon: Personal life

+Iridon's family lived in Tilişca, but she trained in Deva, Romania.

-Junior career
+Junior gymnastics career

 2013

 Iridon's international debut was at a friendly meet with Germany and the United States.
 She placed third with the Romanian team and tenth in the all-around.

 In July, Iridon competed at the 2013 European Youth Summer Olympic Festival with teammates Laura Jurca and Silvia Zarzu, and they won a bronze medal.
 Individually, she tied with Claire Martin of France for the bronze on beam.
 She finished fourth on floor, just 0.1 behind her teammate Silvia Zarzu.
 At the Japan Junior International, Iridon won a silver medal on bars behind Bailie Key.

-At the Romanian National Championships she won a bronze in the all-around behind Larisa Iordache and Andreea Munteanu.
+At the Romanian National Championships, she won a bronze in the all-around behind Larisa Iordache and Andreea Munteanu.
 She won a bronze on uneven bars, and she finished sixth on balance beam.
 At the Japan Junior International, Iridon won a silver medal on bars behind Bailie Key.
 In October, she competed at the Romanian Junior National Championships, she won gold on bars and beam but finished twentieth in the all-around.